HongVince/2ND-PROJECT-SQL-Covid-19/README.md

 ### 1) Continent, Location

-Conduct analysis on the dataset to illustrate the different continents and countries to understand the areas of the world that are affected the most.
+Conduct analysis on the dataset of the different continents and countries to understand the areas that are affected the most.

 ### 2) Date

-This analysis centers around the death rate over time - from the peak to the lowest.
+This analysis centers around the death rate over time - from peak time to the lowest.

 ### 3) Population Analysis